Deep-MI/hipsta/README.md

 pyacvd libraries, among others.
 See `requirements.txt` for a full list, and use `pip install -r requirements.txt` to install.

-4. The gmsh package (verson 2.x; http://gmsh.info) must be installed.
+4. The gmsh package (version 2.x; http://gmsh.info) must be installed.
 Can be downloaded e.g. as binaries for [linux](https://gmsh.info/bin/Linux/gmsh-2.16.0-Linux64.tgz) or [MacOSX](https://gmsh.info/bin/MacOSX/gmsh-2.16.0-MacOSX.dmg) .
 The 'gmsh' binary must be on the $PATH: